nextauthjs/adapters/packages/mikro-orm/README.md

 This is the Mikro ORM Adapter for [`next-auth`](https://next-auth.js.org).
 This package can only be used in conjunction with the primary `next-auth` package.
 It is not a standalone package.

-You can find the Prisma schema in the docs at [next-auth.js.org/adapters/mikro-orm](https://next-auth.js.org/adapters/mikro-orm).

 ## Getting Started

 1. Install `next-auth@beta` and `@next-auth/mikro-orm-adapter@next`